 Panic exit devices are available in 4 types:

-Mortise Exit Devices – surface mounted exit devices with the locking mechanism inserted into a cavity on the side of the door.
+- Mortise Exit Devices – surface mounted exit devices with a locking mechanism inserted into a cavity on the side of the door.

 Exit devices also come in different designs.
 There are visual differences between them.
 There are 2 bar designs:

-Cross Bar – the exit device is operated by pushing down anywhere on the bar that extends from the latch case to the hinge case, and this will retract the latch.
+- Cross Bar – the exit device is operated by pushing down anywhere on the bar that extends from the latch case to the hinge case, which will retract the latch.

 Exit Device Trims:

 The exit trim should be paired with the appropriate exit trims.
 An exit device trim will provide the exterior function to the door.
 The exit trims will not appear together with the panic device, rather they are to be installed on the outside of the door, opposite of the panic device.

 Most doors require an exit trim on the outside of the door.
 Doors that are solely used as exit doors and are not intended for entryways will not necessitate an exit trim.
 Exit device trims will determine how the entranceway can be accessed from the outside, based on the trim type.